dansantinojones/watch-list-pp4/README.md

 #### **ElephantSQL Setup**
 1. Open ElephantSQL.
-2. Register or Log In.
+2. Register or Login.
 3. Click 'Create New Instance'.
-4. Create name and select region.
+Loginatethe  name and select region.
 5. Confirm new instance by clicking 'Create Instance'.
 6. Click the instance you created.
-7. Copy URL to clipboard.
+7. Copy the URL to clipboard.
 8. Paste it into your os.environ["DATABASE_URL"] = "enter url here" in env.py file.

 #### **Heroku Deployment**
 1. Open Heroku.
 2. Register or Log In.
 3. Click 'Create New App'.
-4. Enter app name and select region.
+4. Enter app name and select the region.
 5. Click 'Create App'.
-6. Under the 'Deploy' tab, click the 'Github' icon and click 'Connect to GitHub'.
+6. Under the 'Deploy' tab, click the 'GithGitHub'n and click 'Connect to GitHub'.
 7. Enter your GitHub credentials.
 8. Search for your repository and click 'Connect'.
-9. In 'Settings' tab, scroll to 'Reveal Config Vars' and copy the ElephantSQL url from env.py file.
+9. In the 'Settings' tab, scroll to 'Reveal Config Vars' and copy the ElephantSQL URL from the env.py file.
 10. In config vars, set PORT to 8000 and add the SECRET_KEY and CLOUDINARY_URL from the env.py file.

 ### **Development**